ClaGra/Internet_Technology_Beer_Brewing/README.md

 	- Detail/edit options via view, edit, delete icons
 - Highlights are used for:
 	- Important system alerts (like deletion confirmation)
-- Action buttons (e.g., “+ Add Brewing,” “Save,” “Discard”) are grouped for clear workflows and use icon support where possible
+- Action buttons (e.g., “View,” “Edit,” “Delete”) are grouped for clear workflows and use icon support where possible

 ## Responsive & Accessible Design
-- The interface is optimized for both desktop and mobile views using a clean layout and sufficient padding
 - Interactive elements are large enough for touch devices and designed with contrast for accessibility
 - Labels, forms, and dropdowns support efficient data input with reduced user error

 ### Wireframe

-Starting from the home page, we can visit different pages.
-Available public pages are visible in the menu...
+After logging in, users can navigate to different pages via the navigation page.
+Only the login page is publicly accessible.

 ![image](https://github.com/user-attachments/assets/f3f6e155-38d6-4c47-802f-01909e2c3294)

 ## Landing Page: